-- Preheat the oven to 400 degrees F. Line a small rimmed baking sheet with parchment and set aside.
-Set a bowl in the freezer for making the coconut cream.
+Preheat oven to 400 degrees F. Line a small rimmed baking sheet with parchment and set aside.
+Set a bowl in freezer for making coconut cream.

-- Toss 1 cup of berries with coconut oil and vinegar (don’t worry if the oil’s clumpy), and arrange on baking sheet.
-Roast for 15 – 20 minutes, or just until the juices begin to release and the edges darken.
+Toss 1 cup of berries with coconut oil and vinegar (don’t worry if the oil’s clumpy), and arrange on baking sheet.
+Roast 15 - 20 minutes, or just until juices begin to release and edges darken.
 Set aside to cool.

-- Toss roasted berries and any juices with the remaining fresh berries, and sugar or honey if using, and set aside.
+Toss roasted berries and any juices with remaining fresh berries, and sugar or honey if using, and set aside.

-- Scoop the thick white coconut cream into the chilled bowl.
+Scoop thick white coconut cream into chilled bowl.
 Whip on medium until mixture is smooth and creamy.
-Add a drizzle or two of the reserved coconut liquid to smooth things out.
+Add a drizzle or two of reserved coconut liquid to smooth things out.

-- In small bowls, layer the berries and coconut cream, and serve immediately.
+In small bowls, layer berries and coconut cream, and serve immediately.